Mark Antony and a Late Republican Cistophorus

 What drew my attention to the coin, and subsequently the book, was the question of who issued the coins with the monogram shown on the left, and when.
-There was a potential connection to Marcus Antonius, a supporter of Sulla in the civil war between Marius and Sulla.
+There was a potential connection to Marcus Antonius, a supporter of Sulla in the civil war between Marius and Sulla and grandfather of the better known Marc Antony.
 M Antonius was ultimately was killed while at a dinner party by minions of Marius in 87 MC.
 He is also one of the main characters in Cicero's dialog De Oratore, and in Brutus, a History of Famous Orators, where Cicero praises him together with L. Licinius Crassus.
 The evidence doesn't support this connection.

-I am thrilled with this important reference book and commentary, it adds to my understanding and appreciation of the painstaking work that it takes to connect information that I take for granted, from dies, hoards, style assessments and historical records.
+I am thrilled with this important reference book and commentary.
+Reading this books adds to my understanding and appreciation of the painstaking work that it takes to connect information that I take for granted, from dies, hoards, style assessments and historical records.
 I also appreciate the carefully curated and printed pictures of >500 coins in 86 plates illustrating die variations.
 After a lot of squinting, I think my coin matches obverse die O21 seen in two of the coins in the book - with still a healthy level of uncertainly.
-Features that I crudely see as a “two line lid”, a “duck”, a “mouse” and “two balloons with string” convince me as well as some image overlays that seemed to fit reasonably.
+Features that I crudely see as a “two line lid”, a “duck”, a “mouse” and “two balloons with string” along with some image overlays that seemed to fit reasonably convince me.

 After a bit of careful paging through the images, I also found a match for my reverse die - RB28 from coin 644.